Discover more from After the Gold Rush

 He is a coward and a murderer—

 A rumble and crash came from the street.
 Fitch didn’t even shift his gaze to the window.
 The building was not shaking, therefore it wasn’t an earthquake.
-Noise was a way of life.
+Noise was simply a way of life.
 San Francisco was under construction, twenty-four hours a day it seemed.
 Outside the windows, day in and day out, carriages laden with building materials clattered on the wood-planked streets, sledgehammers pounded and explosions boomed through the city as the rickety original buildings were demolished to put up grand new granite structures.

 The Gold Rush was already over.
 All the surface gold that could be found had been picked, panned, or carried out, and what was left was deep in the earth, accessible only by expensive machinery.
 But San Francisco was fast rising to the rank of a great metropolis.
 An “instant city,” people called it, boasting over a thousand substantial buildings, houses of stone and brick, two miles of brick sewers, two miles of plank streets, three miles of sidewalks.
 There were fourteen gristmills, eighteen breweries, nineteen foundries, eighty-four restaurants, seventeen banks, and a sugar refinery.
 Thirteen thousand new residents had arrived in this year alone.